Shinjuku Mitsui Building: Structure

 The X-shaped steel braces on the side of the building serve as seismic reinforcement and also as braces for the doors of the machine rooms at each end of every floor.
-The doors are 4–5 floors tall, for replacement of equipment such as air-conditioners.
+The machine room doors are 4–5 floors tall, for replacement of equipment such as air-conditioners.
 As in the older Keio Plaza Hotel, some fire escape exits are exposed outside the building to prevent smoke from accumulating in the case of fire.

 In 2013, Mitsui Fudosan and Kajima Corporation began installing six massive pendulums on the roof of the building to counter long period ground motion.
 The pendulums will reduce magnitude of building motion by half or more during a major earthquake, such as the Great East Japan earthquake of 2011.

 Tenants

 Capcom has its Tokyo offices in the building.

 The top 55th floor was formerly occupied by a Chinese restaurant called the Mandarin Palace, but now it houses tenant offices.
 The 54th floor has a restaurant and a club called "Shinjuku Mitsui Club" for current and former employees of the Mitsui Group and their relatives.
 There is no observation deck open to the public.

 Other floors occupied by tenant office space, except for the B1 to 5th floors, which house banks, restaurants, dental offices, and so on.